Definition of Transnational

 (adjective) Involving two or more nations.

-Example: A transnational company such as Google or the supply chain of food to markets around the world.
+- The supply chain of food delivered to markets around the world.

 - Also called multinational.